hailanzs/com-405-radar-tutorial/README.md

 Goal: perform around-the-corner localization.
 The fun thing about wireless signals is not only that they can pass through occlusions, but they can also reflect off of surfaces!
 This means, if you are near a corner, you can reflect the signals off of something like the wall, and see things around the corner :o.

-For occlusions, you will most likely see both the occlusion, but also reflectors behind that occlusion (depending on the material of the occlusion you might not even see it very well).
+For occlusions, you will most likely see the occlusion, but also reflectors behind that occlusion (depending on the material of the occlusion you might not even see it very well).

 For simple reflections like if your wireless signal reflects off of a wall or *planar surface* then if you process the received signal as usual (meaning you don't assume there is just normal reflectinos in the scene), there will be a *reflected version* of the object that is around the corner.
 If we were to process the scene assuming there is a reflector at the correct location then the object will appear in the correct location again, but we will not do that in this tutorial.